2 mins read

 The amount of outstanding debt impacts your credit score.
 Lenders normally check this in the form of the credit utilisation ratio.
 This refers to the amount of money you are using out of the total credit available to you.
 The higher the ratio, the lower your credit score.
 However, this doesn’t mean debt is bad for you.
 In fact, you will be able to build your credit score only when you take on debt.
 The key is to pay it off in a timely fashion and not go over your credit card’s or bank account’s limit.

-Two reasons why outstanding debt spells bad news for your credit score
+Why outstanding debt spells bad news for your credit score?

 1. It maximises your credit utilisation ratio